 The weight limit for this ride is 209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

-Accommodation: In comfortable and welcoming three and four star hotels.
+Accommodation is in comfortable and welcoming three and four star hotels.
 All accommodation is in twin or double rooms with private bathrooms.
-Every hotel except the accommodation on Day 1 has a swimming pool, and some have complimentary Wifi.
+The accommodation on Day 1 and Day 7 is at the biggest show jumping stable in southern Bulgaria.
+Many hotels used on the trail have a swimming pool and complimentary Wifi.
 Many of the hotels offer spa services so you can relax in the sauna after a long day in the saddle.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.